HL7/smp-ig/input/pagecontent/specification.md

 The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](fhirArtifacts.html) page.

 #### Integration with other Implementation Guides
-* Along with the profiles defined in the PAS implementation guide, implementations **SHALL** also support the US Core R4 profiles for Condition, Observation, and Procedure.
-They **SHOULD** support any other profiles relevant to the types of prior authorizations they process.
+* Along with the profiles defined in the SMP implementation guide, implementations **SHALL** also support the US Core R4 profiles for Patient, Practitioner, PractitionerRole, Condition, and Allergy.
+They **SHOULD** support any other profiles relevant to the transition process. (*need reference to PFE and Allergy lists @@@*)

 ### Detailed Requirements

 #### Summary

-The primary interaction supported by this implementation guide is
+The primary interaction supported by this implementation guide is POST and GET

 This Bundle will then be sent as the sole payload of a